-The Knight Cancer Institute at Oregon Health & Science University, a leader in precision cancer medicine, and Cancer Research UK, the largest independent funder of cancer research globally, formed an international collaboration in 2016 to accelerate research in the early detection of cancer.
+The Canary Center at Stanford, founded in 2009 as the first research center in the world, entirely dedicated to cancer early detection, The Knight Cancer Institute at Oregon Health & Science University, a leader in precision cancer medicine, and Cancer Research UK, the largest independent funder of cancer research globally have formed an international collaboration to accelerate research in the early detection of cancer.

 The goal of this unique trans-Atlantic agreement is to find lethal cancers as they’re forming so they can be treated more effectively.
 Survival increases significantly when the disease is treated at an early stage.